44 Best Online Proofreading Jobs To Make Money

 Understanding Of Formatting Styles

-For many proofreading jobs, having a working understanding of formatting styles such as MLA and APA will be extremely beneficial, not to mention helping you land higher-paying jobs.
+For many online proofreading jobs, understanding formatting styles such as MLA and APA will be extremely beneficial, not to mention helping you land higher-paying freelance jobs.

-Do You Need To Be Qualified To Be A Proofreader?
+Do You Need To Be Qualified For Proofreading Jobs Online?

 No…and yes.
 If you want to land higher-paying proofreading jobs, having a relevant graduate degree (or in some cases, even a master’s or Ph.D.) is essential.